shelialia/ip/docs/README.md

    * You should see a message from Ferb to signal that the task has been deleted successfully.

 #### ⭐ Mark or Unmark tasks
-You may mark or unmark task by the task ID
+You may ask Ferb to mark or unmark task by the task ID
    * Usage: `mark <task_id>` or `unmark <task_id>`
    * Example: `mark 2` or `unmark 3`
    * You should see a message from Ferb to signal that the task has been marked or unmark successfully.